CALCRIM No. 3222. Characteristics of Victim (Pen. Code, §§ 667.9(a) & (b), 667.10(a))

 [,] [or of attempting to commit (that/those) crime[s]][ or the

-then decide whether[, for each crime,] the People have proved the
+decide whether[, for each crime,] the People have proved the additional

-additional allegation that the defendant committed that crime against a
+allegation that the defendant committed that crime against a person who

 years/blind/deaf/developmentally disabled/paraplegic/ [or] quadriplegic).